peterdekker/prediction-histling/README.md

 # wordprediction: Use neural networks to reconstruct language ancestry

 ## Installation
 This program should be executed with Python 3.
+Install python3 and python3-igraph on your computer.

-Before running it, you should install the dependencies.
+Now, install the Python dependencies
 If you want to install the dependencies only for this program, create a virtual environment
 ```
 virtualenv env -p python3